-Shapiro Administration Highlights Vital Role SNAP Plays in Supporting Our Economy, Fighting Hunger as Congressional Republicans Propose Cuts to Food Assistance for 140,000 of Pennsylvanians
+Shapiro Administration Highlights Vital Role SNAP Plays in Supporting Our Economy, Fighting Hunger as Congressional Republicans Propose Cuts to Food Assistance for 140,000 Pennsylvanians

-Westmoreland, PA - Today, Pennsylvania Department of Human Services (DHS) Secretary Dr. Val Arkoosh and Pennsylvania Department of Agriculture Secretary Russell Redding joined leadership from Feeding Pennsylvania and the Westmoreland Food Bank to discuss the importance of the Supplemental Nutrition Access Program (SNAP) amid federal proposals that would take food assistance away from thousands of Pennsylvanians and significantly alter the program, costing the state over \$1 billion more annually.
+Harrisburg, PA - Today, Pennsylvania Department of Human Services (DHS) Secretary Dr. Val Arkoosh and Pennsylvania Department of Agriculture Secretary Russell Redding joined leadership from Feeding Pennsylvania and the Central PA Food Bank to discuss the importance of the Supplemental Nutrition Assistance Program (SNAP) amid federal proposals that would take food assistance away from at least 140,000 Pennsylvanians and significantly alter the program, costing the state over \$1 billion more annually and jeopardizing the program's sustainability.
+Governor Josh Shapiro has made clear that Pennsylvania cannot backfill these costs.

-SNAP helps nearly two million people in all communities of our Commonwealth purchase food for themselves and their families.
+While SNAP helps nearly two million people in all communities of our Commonwealth purchase food for themselves and their families, SNAP participation rates are higher in rural areas than in urban or suburban areas.
 Children and older adults represent more than half of Pennsylvanians helped by the SNAP program, and the program also allows lower income, working families and people with disabilities to keep food on their tables.

 "SNAP helps people meet one of our most essential needs - allowing them to participate fully in work and school and live healthier.
-But now, Congress is currently considering changes to the SNAP program that would threaten food assistance for nearly 140,000 Pennsylvanians," said Secretary Arkoosh.
-"Should these proposals to change SNAP become law, vulnerable children, people with disabilities, older Pennsylvanians, and many others would see their access to food at risk and will further destabilize our agricultural economy and workforce during a tumultuous time."
+Should these proposals to change SNAP become law, vulnerable children, people with disabilities, older Pennsylvanians, and many others would see their access to food at risk and will further destabilize our agricultural economy and workforce during a tumultuous time," said Secretary Arkoosh.
+"Congress' proposed changes would fundamentally destabilize this program that helps both our communities and our economy.
+These changes are not fiscally responsible - they will only disrupt our Commonwealth's economy, workforce, and charitable food network and cause thousands of Pennsylvanians to go hungry."
 The USDA Economic Research Service found that every \$1 billion in federal SNAP benefits increases GDP by \$1.54 billion and specifically supports job creation and income for food retailers and farmers.
-Every month, SNAP brings more than \$365 million in cash benefits that can only be used on food - supporting local businesses, food producers, and Pennsylvania's agricultural economy
+Every month, SNAP brings more than \$365 million in cash benefits that can only be used on food - supporting local businesses, food producers, and Pennsylvania's agricultural economy.